bazjo/brdf_utils/documentation/README.md

 The purpose of this functional documentation is to give the reader an overview on how this project came to be the way it is presented and what to do with the provided scripts.
 Sources are mainly the TracePro documetation excerpts located in the same folder

 ## About the TracePro BRDF Understanding
+TracePro expects brdf data to be provided in form of a Harvey-Shack BSDF Format.
+With this

 ## About the TracePro Surface Property File
 TracePro Surface Property files can be used to decribe all sort of surface properties, not only scattering ones.
 Surfaces in TracePro can be described through those files, which have distinctive structure, which is explained in the TracePro documentation.
 The focus here is to name the most important bits of the format for brdf definition.